-The other form of verbal communication is the spoken word, either face-to-face, or through phone, voice chat, video conferencing or any other medium.
+The other form of verbal communication is the spoken word, either face-to-face or through phone, voice chat, video conferencing or any other medium.
 Various forms of informal communications such as the grapevine or informal rumor mill, and formal communications such as lectures, conferences are forms of oral communication.
 Oral communication finds use in discussions and causal and informal conversations.
 The effectiveness of oral conversations depends on the clarity of speech, voice modulation, pitch, volume, speed, and even non-verbal communications such as body language and visual cues.

 Facial expressions are the most common among all nonverbal communication.
 For instance, a smile or a frown conveys distinct emotions hard to express through verbal communication.
 Research estimates that body language, including facial expressions, account for 55 percent of all communication.

-Other forms of non-verbal communication usually communicate one’s personality.
+Other forms of nonverbal communication usually communicate one’s personality.
 These include:

-- Aesthetic communication or creative expressions such as dancing, painting, and the like
+- Aesthetic communication or creative expressions such as dancing, painting, and the like.

-- Symbols such as religious, status, or ego-building symbols
+- Symbols such as religious, status, or ego-building symbols.

 A third type of communication is visual communication through visual aids such as signs, typography, drawing, graphic design, illustration, color and other electronic resources.